SEO & Digital Marketing

 Add explicit comparisons

-Add sections like “SEO vs PPC: Which Drives Better ROI?” or “In-House Marketing vs Agency: Pros and Cons.”
+AI engines cite content that directly compares options.
+Add sections like "SEO vs PPC: Which Drives Better ROI?" or "In-House Marketing vs Agency: Pros and Cons."

 Include decision criteria: "Choose in-house if you have budget for full-time specialists.
 Choose an agency if you need diverse expertise without long-term payroll commitments."